m&a community logo

 A hedge fund is an investment company where the money of private investors is managed by professional hedge fund managers who use complex and risky investment strategies to generate returns.
 Those strategies include short-selling, derivatives, leverages, and alternative asset classes.

-Hedge funds are regarded as risky investment choices and require a high minimum investment or net worth and target wealthy private investors.
+Hedge funds are regarded as risky investment choices in the process of investment banking and require a high minimum investment or net worth and target wealthy private investors.

 Hedge funds are often considered as easy-to-establish-and-benefit-from ventures due to the following reasons: